AdaCore/gpr/doc/gpr_user_guide/source/multi_project_systems.rst

 from the importing project.

 Use ``limited with`` sparingly.
-A need for it often indicates that the components involved should be reorganised into a shared lower-level library that both can depend on.
+A need for it often indicates that the components involved should be reorganized into a shared lower-level library that both can depend on.